Town Halls: COVID-19 and more UPDATED 3-29-21

 To listen later, Town Hall recordings are available.

 I highly recommend the upcoming May 19th Town Hall, featuring Kathy Hammitt.
 Kathy is a true Sjogren’s hero: without her leadership and unique skill set, we would not have the Clinical Practice Guidelines (CPGs).
-The SF ends up doing the heavy lifting that the ACR will not do.
+The Sjogren's Foundation ends up doing the heavy lifting that the ACR will not do.

 Kathy has also been instrumental in collaborating the researchers.
 Because of this work, a number of drug trials are underway.
 Much of this goes on behind the scenes.
 The Town Hall will help you understand how important this is to patients.